jpordoy/Ictal-Phase-Detection/README.md

 </div>

 #

-### News
-* **` Feb.
-10th, 2024`:** We update Vim-tiny/small weights and training scripts.
-By placing the class token at middle, Vim achieves improved results.
-Further details can be found in code and our updated [arXiv](https://arxiv.org/abs/2401.09417).
+* **`July 21st, 2024`:**  The AMBER model has been made open source, and we are beginning to prepare version 1.
+Please get in touch!
+Further details can be found in the code and our TechArXiv preprint.

-* **` Jan.
-18th, 2024`:** We released our paper on Arxiv.
-Code/Models are coming soon.
-Please stay tuned! ☕️
+* **`June 12, 2024`:** We are pleased to announce the release of our paper on TechRxiv.
+The accompanying code and models will be available soon.
+Stay tuned for updates! ☕️

+ ☕️

+[Latest Update] The AMBER model has been made open source, and we are beginning to prepare version 1 for release.
+Please feel free to experiment with the prelimianry code base, and if anyone would like to work on this open-source project, please get in touch!

+☕️

 ## Abstract